 Each year, Principal Investigators at the Mother Infant Research Institute (MIRI) mentor fellows, medical students, research assistants, and interns, providing them with hands-on research experience – in the lab, doing data analysis, and contributing to abstracts, papers, and posters.
 Mentoring is a critical part of MIRI’s mission to train the next generation of researchers.
 Since its inception in 2011, MIRI has trained approximately 35 fellows, medical students, research assistants, and interns from the United States, Europe, Asia, and the Middle East.

 This story features MIRI intern Kaley Jenny, who graduated in May from Emmanuel College with a Bachelor of Science degree in Neuroscience.
-Kaley has a unique connection, not just to the science conducted at MIRI, but to Tufts Medical Center & the Floating Hospital for Children.
+Kaley has a unique connection, not just to the science conducted at MIRI, but to Tufts Medical Center & the Tufts Medical Center.

 “What truly sparked my interest in an internship at MIRI was my personal connection,” Kaley states.
-“I was born at the Floating Hospital for Children and spent the first eight months of my life in the NICU, after being born weighing only 1 lb, 1 oz.
+“I was born at the Tufts Medical Center and spent the first eight months of my life in the NICU, after being born weighing only 1 lb, 1 oz.
 I believe my experience at Tufts is what drew me to not only work in the medical field in general, but to work at Tufts specifically.”

 Kaley contacted Jill Maron, MD to discuss her research interests, specifically her interest in the developing nervous system, and began working at MIRI in May, 2016.
 Her project at MIRI entailed performing a Systems Biology analysis of salivary gene expression data to identify underlying neurodevelopmental mechanisms associated with the acquisition of oral feeding competency in premature newborns.